eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 ## Admin Client Configuration Properties

 Admin clients for Hono's Kafka based APIs are configured with instances of the class `org.eclipse.hono.client.kafka.KafkaAdminClientConfigProperties` which can be used to programmatically configure an admin client.

-The configuration needs to be provided in the form `HONO_KAFKA_ADMINCLIENTCONFIG_${PROPERTY}` as an environment variable or as a command line option in the form `hono.kafka.adminClientConfig.${property}`, where `${PROPERTY}` respectively `${property}` is any of the Kafka client's [admin client properties](https://kafka.apache.org/documentation/#adminclientconfigs).
+The configuration needs to be provided in the form `HONO_KAFKA_ADMINCLIENTCONFIG_${PROPERTY}` as an environment variable or as a Java system property in the form `hono.kafka.adminClientConfig.${property}`, where `${PROPERTY}` respectively `${property}` is any of the Kafka client's [admin client properties](https://kafka.apache.org/documentation/#adminclientconfigs).
 The provided configuration is passed directly to the Kafka admin client without Hono parsing or validating it.